apmckinlay/gsuneido/README.md

 As of July 2022 the database and server are complete.
 All our tests pass.<br/>
 We are using it on some beta systems.

+As of January 2024 gSuneido has replaced jSuneido on all our services and customer systems.